Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 1. Type in the Onion service URL (including the `.onion` suffix) into Orfox's Web address bar, then press *Go* on your software keyboard.

 You should now be able to connect to the `.onion` address that you configured in Orbot's "Hidden Services" menu (assuming, of course, that the Onion service is a website).

+## Apple iOS device

+At the time of this writing, iOS cannot connect to authenticated Onion services.
+When available, [iCepa](https://github.com/iCepa/iCepa) may make it possible to connect to Onion services on devices running Apple's iOS.